justinb4003/tritime/README.md

 an automatic version number, and create a Github release.

 They  use ```pyinstaller``` to create a single executable that has a Python interpreter built into it.
-Currently only Linux amd64 and Windows x64 builds are created.
-Plans for a proper arm64 build are in progress.
+Currently only Linux amd64, arm64 and Windows x64 builds are created.
+It might be possible to do an OS X build but I haven't gotten around to it.
+I'd also like the arm64 build to be faster; it's like 30 minutes now.